 - 1/2 teaspoon allspice

 - 1 cup walnuts optional

 - Puree pears.
 Add lemon juice to pears.
 Set aside.

-- Mix oil and sugars together.
+- Mix oil white sugar, brown sugar, eggs, and vanilla.

 - Stir in pureed pears.

 - Add dry ingredients to wet ingredients.
 Mix only until combined.
 Stir in walnuts if desired.

 - In a food processor mix topping ingredients together.
 If you don't have a food processor cut butter in using two knives.

 - Sprinkle topping mixture over muffins or bread.

 - Fresh - peel, core, and puree in a blender until smooth.